LipidL/arc_parser/README.md

 + use `--extract` to extract the structure with the minimum energy to minimum.arc

++ use `--coord` to specify the structure that you want to analyze coordination number.

+    *Note that the first structure in .arc file is number 0.*

+If no number specified, the structure with the minimum energy will be automatically analyzed.

+### check

+`check` subcommand helps you check whether the result of [LASP](http://www.lasphub.com/) is valid.

+#### arguments

++ use `-p` or `--path` to specify the path to the directory of the result.

+### modify

+`modify` subcommands do some modifications to the structure, and output the structure to another .arc file

+#### arguments

++ use `-f` or `--file` to specify the file that you want to modify

++ use `-n` or `--number` to specify the structure that you want to modify

+    *Note that the first structure in .arc file is number 0.*

+If no number specified, the structure with the minimum energy is automatically selected.

-+ use `-r` or `--rearrange` to rearrange the minimum block by atom's coordinate, x, y or z
++ use `-r` or `--rearrange` to rearrange atoms of the structure.

-    for example:
-    ./arc_parser -f myfile.arc --rearrange x
+    *You should specify x, y or z after this argument*

-+ use `--scale` to scale the crystal of the minimum block by given size
++ use `-s` or `--scale` to scale the cell of the structure.

-    for example:
-    ./arc_parser -f myfile.arc --scale 2 #this command expands the crystal by 2
-    ./arc_parser -f myfile.arc -s 1 -s 2 -s 2 #this command expands y and z of the crystal by 2 while keeping x unchanged
+    *You should specify one or three number(s) after this argument*

+if one number specified, the whole cell will be scaled by that proportion;

+if three numbers specified, the a, b and c value will be scaled by the three proportions respectively

+    *Note that if you shrink the cell by specifying a proportion less than 1, it is possible that the cell can't hold all the atoms.*

-more arguments are still in progress
+more subcommands arguments are still in progress